formlio/forml/docs/lifecycle.rst

 Development Life cycle
 ^^^^^^^^^^^^^^^^^^^^^^

-As the name suggests, this life cycle is exercised during the project development in scope of the :ref:`project source-code <project>` working copy.
-It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown bellow or using the :class:`runtime.Virtual <forml.runtime.Virtual>` launcher when visited in the :ref:`interactive mode <interactive>`.
+As the name suggests, this life cycle is exercised during the project development in the scope of the :ref:`project source-code <project>` working copy.
+It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown below or using the :class:`runtime.Virtual <forml.runtime.Virtual>` launcher when visited in the :ref:`interactive mode <interactive>`.